Grant details Investigation Grants for Environmental Journalism

 Assessment criteria

-• Added value compared to mainstream coverage
+• Whether the findings would have added value compared to mainstream coverage,

-• Networking between countries, pooling research capacity and knowledge
+• Networking between countries, pooling research capacity and knowledge,

-• Quality and rationality of the budget
+• Quality and rationality of the budget,

-• Necessity of (co-)funding
+• Necessity of (co-)funding.

 • region (both regarding stories and team members)